- Photo credit: Tom Cubbage

-PURPOSE: This website and blog is being constructed continuously through Christine’s personal learning about bluebirding — first as a new bluebird “watcher” in the Spring of 2006 – to starting her own small bluebird trail in 2007-2008 to help the local Eastern Bluebirds thrive.
-It is Christine’s hope that this is visually appealing, informative, educational, inspiring, and will ultimately help you understand the passion and her own enthusiasm and joy in helping this lovely bird.
-Please leave comments!
-Your Email address remains private.
-Thank you!
+THE PURPOSE: This website and blog is being constructed continuously through my personal learning about bluebirding — first as a new bluebird “watcher” in the Spring of 2006 — to starting my own small bluebird trail in with the planning during Winter 2007 and installation of the first 14 boxes in February 2008 to help the local Eastern Bluebirds thrive.
+It is my hope that this is visually appealing, informative, educational, inspiring, and will ultimately help you understand the passion and my own enthusiasm and joy in helping this lovely bird.
+I thank my talented neighbor, Carl, for helping me build and install the trail. and assists me year after year in repairs and movement of the nestbox setups to new locations.
+In addition, many thanks go to all the private residents in Patrick County for their support of the Woolwine House Bluebird Trail and allowing me to install and monitor nestboxes on their properties.
+I hope you are enjoy learning about bluebirds through the Woolwine House Bluebird Trail website and blog.

 Would you like to experience the pure joy of finding these in a nestbox?

 Thanks for visiting my bluebird site!
 Please feel free to leave comments on this site with your first name only.
 Your privacy is important to me — your Email address remains private to the public on this site.
 All comments are screened in advance prior to posting publicly.
+May blue skies and bluebirds bring you happiness!
+Grants are available through the Virginia Bluebird Society for your non-profit group wanting to put up a bluebird trail or to refurbish an old abandoned trail…..proud to display memberships to these wonderful organizations:

 The entry hole for Eastern Bluebirds should be 1.5 inches.